ihandouk/SER-321/Assignment 4/PeerToPeer/README.md

 #### Purpose:
-Very basic peer-2-peer for a chat.
+Very basic peer-2-peer Q&A Game.
 All peers can communicate with each other.

 Each peer is client and server at the same time.
 When started the peer has a serverthread in which the peer listens for potential other peers to connect.

 The peer can choose to listen to other peers by setting the host:port for the peers they want to be able to send messages to them.
 For every one of these peers that this peer wants to listen to a thread is created and a connection established to the server (which is another peer).

-Then chatting can start if everyone did this.
+The host can start the game by typing start.

 Client Thread constantly listens.